‘Late Show with Stephen Colbert’ staffers won’t be prosecuted after Capitol arrest

 “I’m shocked I have to explain the difference, but an insurrection involves disrupting the lawful actions of Congress and howling for the blood of elected leaders, all to prevent the peaceful transfer of power,” Colbert responded on his show.

 “This was first-degree puppetry.
-This was hijinks with intent to goof.
+This was high jinks with intent to goof.
 Misappropriation of an old ‘Conan’ bit.”